mina-gaid/airline-kpi-dashboard/README.md

 Dashboard displays key business information from a data warehouse.

-Records were genrated using a Pythone script.
+Records were genrated using a Python script.

 Live demo of the application is available here: http://ariesair.azurewebsites.net